On a recent Thursday night I logged into my brokerage account and saw an extra digit I’d never seen before:

-Those are the big wins where a lot of money is hiding, so tackle those first before moving on to saving money in the produce aisle.
+Those are the big wins.
+It’s where a lot of money is hiding.
+So tackle those first before moving on to saving money in the produce aisle.
 Now, if you’re pulling on the earning and spending levers you’re going to want to see the results, right?

 How to track your income, spending, and investments

-I know what you’re thinking, “Boring!”
+I know what you’re thinking.
+“Boring!”
 Nobody wants to plug numbers into a spreadsheet.
-I’m a weirdo because it might just be my all-time favorite thing to do.
-The reason I want you to start, or try it for a month, is because I guarantee you’ll learn at least one thing about your finances that you didn’t know.
+I’m weird because it might be one of my favorite things to do.
+The reason you should at least try it for a month is because you’ll learn at least one thing about your finances that you didn’t know.

 For example, in the late aughts I knew I was spending a lot but I didn’t know it was almost as much as I was earning.
-Through tracking my money came awareness, and that lead me to making a decision in 2010 to set a goal to become financially independent.
+I gained this awareness, and that lead me to making a decision in 2010 to set a goal to become financially free.

-Not surprisingly, by decreasing my spending and increasing my income the amount of money I was saving exploded!
+Not surprisingly, after decreasing my spending and increasing my income the amount of money I was able to save exploded.
 I went from having about $10,000 a year to invest to having over $40,000.

-To become financially independent you need to reach the crossover point, when you can withdraw 4% of your investments to meet your yearly expenses.
-That’s called the Safe Withdrawal Rate (SWR).
+To become financially free you need to reach the crossover point.
+That means if you withdraw 4% of your investments it meets (or exceeds) your yearly spending.

 On average, I used to spend $4,000 a month.
-By decreasing my spending to $3,000 I was able to reach financial independence faster.
-Simply put, the higher your expenses are then the more money you’re going to need to reach the crossover point.
+But by decreasing my spending to $3,000 I was able to reach the crossover point faster.
+To say that another way, the higher your expenses the more money you’ll need to accumulate to reach financial freedom.

 Benefits of $1 million

-I know I’m really fortunate to call myself a millionaire.
-While I wasn’t excited about becoming one, it does allow me to live my life in a way that seemed impossible just a few years ago:
+I know I’m fortunate to be where I am.
+While I wasn’t excited about reaching my goal, it does allow me to live life in a way that seemed impossible just a few years ago:

 - I don’t have to stress about work, or layoffs, or getting fired, or office politics

-- If I wake up and decide I want to take a year (or 51) off, that’s what I can do
+- If I wake up and decide I want to take one year (or 50) off, that’s what I can do